noegroup/bgmol/README.md

 but in some path (webserver, compute cluster, local network, local machine).
 This means that not all samples are accessible for all users; they may require access to specific clusters, etc.

-You can list all registered data (sets of coordinates, forces, energies, velocities) for a system:
+You can list all registered data (sets of positions, forces, energies, velocities) for a system:

 ```python
 from openmmsystems import list_all_data